Thermal Energy Networks (TENs)

 Thermal Energy Networks (TENs) may offer a promising alternative to traditional building-by-building decarbonization approaches in certain circumstances.
 To better understand the extent of their potential, our TENs initiative is leading several projects to clarify the techno-economic opportunities they present, and to explore ways to integrate these approaches into municipal, provincial, and federal regulations if and where appropriate.

-Why do TENs matter?
+Why Do TENs Matter?

 Our Projects